My home canning supplies list

 |Stainless Steel Canning Ladle

 A must for every canner!
 Dual spouts pour from either side.
 3/4 cup with 11-1/2-inch handle.
 Take the mess out of putting food where you want it to be.
-Dual spouts pour form either side.
+Dual spouts pour from either side.

 |Ball Pickle Crisp 5.5 oz.
 Jar